 The equation above was developed as a closed form approximation.
-In order to allow a closed form approximation, the design variable that required the least approximation was "IOUT," as opposed to "L".
+In order to allow for a closed form, the design variable that requires the least approximation was " $I{OUT}$ ," as opposed to "L."

 The approximations made in the equation development have the primary consequence that error is introduced as resistive losses become relatively large.
 As it is normally a practical design goal to ensure that resistive losses will be relatively small, this seems acceptable.
 The variables used are: